SSoelvsten/adiar/FUTURE_WORK.md

 - If the root should have its in-going arc flipped then place that value in the *negate* flag  of the resulting *node_file*.

-One also need to look at whether this addition breaks the idea of the *canonical* flag on the *node_file*.
+One also needs to look at whether this addition breaks the idea of the *canonical* flag on the *node_file*.
 That is, either find a counter-example or prove that the same linear-scan equality checking algorithm still works.
 In fact, if the linear-scan still works then this will asymptotically improve our equality checking to be O(N/B) in all cases!

 **Adding Attributed Edges to all other Algorithms**